14 Essential Architectural Concepts Every Architecture Student Should Master

 What it is about: Connection at a micro-scale

-The project site is an excellent place to begin developing an architectural concept.
+The project site is an excellent place to begin developing architectural concepts.
 The site’s physical attributes can be seen as hurdles – trees at unwanted places, uneven terrain or even rugged rocks – that must be removed.
 But, what if they become inspirations for spatial experience?
 When designing a building, it is important to consider the physical features of the site and how they can be used to create a functional and aesthetically pleasing space.

 The topography, be it undulating terrains or commanding heights, ushers in unique design possibilities.
 Water features and lush greenery are treasures architects can take advantage of.